 “Final Point of Delivery” means the sink specified on the NERC e-Tag, where defined points have been established through the NERC Registry.
 When NERC e-Tags are not used to document electricity deliveries, as may be the case within a balancing authority, the final point of delivery is the location of the load.
 Exported electricity is disaggregated by the final point of delivery on the NERC e-Tag.

+“Finished cement” means cement that includes adjusted clinker, mineral additives, and SCMs produced by a covered or opt-in covered entity.

 “First Deliverer of Electricity” or “First Deliverer” means the owner or operator of an electricity generating facility in California, or an electricity importer.

 “First Point of Receipt” means the generation source specified on the NERC e-Tag, where defined points have been established through the NERC Registry.
 When NERC e-Tags are not used to document electricity deliveries, as may be the case within a balancing authority, the first point of receipt is the location of the individual generating facility or unit, or group of generating facilities or units.
 Imported electricity and wheeled electricity are disaggregated by the first point of receipt on the NERC e-Tag.